Leo Twiggs

-Leo Franklin Twiggs (born 1934 in St. Stephen, South Carolina) is an American painter and educator.
+Leo Franklin Twiggs (born 1934) is an American painter and educator.
 He developed the Fine Art Department at South Carolina State University, where he taught from 1973 until 1998.
+He has presented over fifty solo exhibitions during his career.

+Biography

+Leo Franklin Twiggs was born on February 13, 1934, in St. Stephen, South Carolina.

-Twiggs received his Bachelor of Arts degree from Claflin University in 1956 and his Master of Arts degree from New York University in 1964.
-In 1970, Twiggs became the first African American student to receive a Doctorate of Arts (Ed.D) from the University of Georgia.
-He has presented over fifty one-man shows during his career.
+Twiggs received his Bachelor of Arts degree from Claflin University in 1956; studied at the Art Institute of Chicago; and his Master of Arts degree from New York University in 1964.
+At NYU he studied with Hale Woodruff and Jason Seley.
+In 1970, Twiggs became the first African American student to receive a Doctor of Education (Ed.D) from the University of Georgia, where he studied with Samuel Adler.

-Twiggs received his BA summa cum laude from Claflin University, later studied at the Art Institute of Chicago and received his MA from New York University, where he studied with Hale Woodruff, the acclaimed African American painter and muralist.
-He received his doctorate in art education from the University of Georgia.
-As professor of art at South Carolina State University, he developed the Art Department and I.P.
+As a professor of art at South Carolina State University, he developed the Art Department and I.P.
 Stanback Museum.
 Twiggs was named professor emeritus in 2000.
 He was the first visual artist to receive the Verner Award (Governor’s Trophy) for outstanding contributions to the arts in South Carolina.